I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp--monitorreg.md

 <p><b>ClusterRegQueryValue</b></p>

-<p> </p>

 <p>Input and output parameters for these spooler functions match the parameters of the equivalent cluster registry functions (described in the Microsoft Windows SDK documentation), with the following exceptions:</p>

 <p>Each spooler registry function requires an <i>hSpooler</i> input parameter.
-This is the spooler handle received in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557535">MONITORINIT</a> structure.</p>
+This is the spooler handle received in the <a href="..\winsplp\ns-winsplp--monitorinit.md">MONITORINIT</a> structure.</p>

 <p>The spooler registry functions use HANDLE and PHANDLE parameter types instead of the HKEY and PHKEY types used by the cluster registry functions.
-Monitors receive the handle of the root registry location in the <b>hckRegistryRoot</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557535">MONITORINIT</a> structure.</p>
+Monitors receive the handle of the root registry location in the <b>hckRegistryRoot</b> member of the <a href="..\winsplp\ns-winsplp--monitorinit.md">MONITORINIT</a> structure.</p>

 ## -requirements
 <table>